softeng-feup/open-cx-mr-simba/README.md

 * **Alternative Flows and Exceptions**: No major alternative flows and exceptions are expected.

-####  **Get a push notification about an activity ocurring in a nearby place**
+####  **Search activities about to start, ocurring in a nearby place**

 * **Actor**: Atendee and bluetooth beacon network

-* **Description**: In order to integrate the user in the conference environment and inform him/her about some activities that might be of his/her interest, the application (if close enough) will connect with a bluetooth beacon, placed in the different rooms and locations of the conference, generating a push notification if a session in that location is about to begin or is underway.
+* **Description**: In order to integrate the user in the conference environment and inform him/her about some activities that might be of his/her interest, the app offers a "Session Search" mode that, through the use of the bluetooth beacon network, shows sessions that will happen in a nearby location and time.

 * **Preconditions and Postconditions**: The phone should be able have the capability to connect with the bluetooth beacons, and the app needs be "aware" of time in order to calculate if a session on that location is about to begin or is underway.
 Moreover, the beacon must be capable of transmiting the needed information to the application.

 * **Normal Flow**:

-    1. User is in a certain location, staying still or moving around.
-    2. Phone is close enough to a bluetooth beacon, connecting itself to it.
-    3. Beacon sends to the application information about the next session that is going to take place in that location.
-    4. Application calculates that that session is about to begin or is underway.
-    5. Application generates push notification to warn the user.
+    1. User selects the "Session Search" option in the main page.
+    2. User clicks the "Search" button (only available if the phone is connected to bluetooth).
+    3. System searches and tries to connect with nearby beacons.
+    4. Beacons transmit the unique ID of their location to the app.
+    5. System gets all the sessions that will happen in less than 15 mins, in those locations, and displays that information.
-    6. User sees the notification and is informed.
+    6. User sees the information and is informed.

-* **Alternative Flows and Exceptions**: If any of the preconditions are not met (for example, phone has bluetooth disabled or beacon cannot send information), this process will not be able to execute and the app will not generate any push notifications.
+* **Alternative Flows and Exceptions**: If any of the preconditions are not met (for example, phone has bluetooth disabled or beacon cannot send information), this process will not be able to execute.
 This will also happen, of course, if the phone is out of range of the bluetooth beacons.

 ####  **Access the information about the conference sessions, people and items**

 * **Actor**: Atendee, conference participant and server/internet.

-* **Description**: The users of our application need to see and know what are the various sessions offered by the conference, so they can understand what activities they are interested in, in order to build a schedule.
+* **Description**: The users of our application need to see and know what are the various sessions offered by the conference, the items that will be presented in them, and the people that will participate in them, so they can understand what activities they are interested in, in order to build a schedule.

-* **Preconditions and Postconditions**: The system needs to be able to estabilish a connection to the server, in order to get a JSON file contaning all the information.
-After this use case the user can now choose what sessions he or she wants to add to the schedule.
+* **Preconditions and Postconditions**: In the first time launching the app, the system needs to be able to estabilish a connection to the server, in order to get a JSON file contaning all the information.
+After this, all information is stored on a database and the app just accesses that to retrieve information to the user.

 * **Normal Flow**:

     1. User taps button to see the available activities for that day.
-    2. App queries the JSON file to get the information about the sessions for that day.
+    2. App queries the database to get the information about the sessions for that day.
     3. App displays that information to the user.
+    4. User taps on the chairs/items/authors container, in order to know more about them.
+    5. App queries the database to get the necessary information, and displays it.

-* **Alternative Flows and Exceptions**: If the application does not have access to the JSON file or the user demands to refresh the page, the system contacts the server in order to get the JSON file.
+* **Alternative Flows and Exceptions**: If, in the first time launching the app, the phone cannot reach the server to get the JSON file, the app will inform the user and will tell him/her to try again later, when internet connection is available.

 ####  **Update the app's information about an event im organizing**